 IF WITHIN A MENU: Using the for special tasks within the menu system is noted with the appropriate topic elsewhere in Section 3.
-For example, press function the Channel Setup menu to enable deletion or copying of a channel.
+For example, press fine in the Channel Setup menu to enable deletion or copying of a channel.

-IF WITHIN A PRESENTATION: Press followed by a two-digit number to enable a specific color or colors in the display (see right).
-For example, func 6 4 will display only red and green data, func 6 7 will display all color data.
+IF WITHIN A PRESENTATION: Press function followed by a two-digit number to enable a specific color or colors in the display (see right).
+For example, function will display only red and green data, function will display all color data.
 Eliminating one or more colors can help with certain diagnostics and setups, such as when accurately overlaying one image on top of another from stacked projectors.